Advanced-computer-lab-2024/wingGo/README.md

 - router.get('/activityPrice/:activityId', touristController.calculateActivityPrice);

 ## Tests
 The system was tested using Postman to ensure the validation of the APIs.
 Using the routes provided above just add the required input such as (Username or Name) using (body or query) to access the required method and fetch the results needed.
 Testing was done on all routes and methods (get, put, post, delete).
+A sample collection of tested endpoints can be downloaded [here] (https://raw.githubusercontent.com/Advanced-computer-lab-2024/wingGo/refs/heads/main/Assets/WingGo%20Test%20Collection.postman_collection.json)

-1. Open Postman.
+1- Open postman

-2. Click on the "New" button and select "Request".
+2- navigate to Collections

-3. Give your request a name and select a collection to save it to.
-Click "Save to {collection name}".
+3- click import

-4. In the builder tab, select the type of request (GET, POST, PUT, DELETE, etc.) from the dropdown menu.
+4- select the downloaded file

-5. Enter your API endpoint in the "Enter request URL" field.
+5- browse throught the tests and their saved results

 ## How To Use